openlayers/workshop/doc/en/mobile/map.md

 ## A street map for navigation

-The map we start with in `main.js` is also almost the same as the [basic map](../basics/) from the previous exercise.
-We only replace the `XYZSource` with a `OSMSource`, which gives us access to [OpenStreetMap](https://openstreetmap.org/)'s default map:
+The map we start with in `main.js` is the same as the [basic map](../basics/) from the previous exercise:

 [import](../../../src/en/examples/mobile/map.js)